unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/themes/`

-Returns an array of themes which in this domain.
+Returns an array of themes in this domain.

 ##### Request